 When we reviewed the Alta HR earlier in the year we praised its stylish design, all-day heart rate tracking, industry-leading sleep tracking and superb battery life.

-When it comes to health and wellbeing, Fitbit is at the top of its game, and that Alta HR stepped things up by simply introducing that heart rate sensor.
-Now, users could see how their heart rate varied though the day, while opening the door for Fitbit's impressive new sleep tracking tech, giving users a more insightful breakdown of their night - and more accuracy to boot.
+When it comes to health and wellbeing, Fitbit is at the top of its game, and the Alta HR went the extra distance by adding that heart rate sensor.
+With it, users could see how their heart rate varied though the day, while opening the door for Fitbit's impressive new sleep tracking tech, giving users a more insightful breakdown of their night - and more accuracy to boot.

 With it, the Alta HR doubled down an all-round, 24/7 wearable, while Fitbit's app insights stepped up to put more of that data into perspective.
 The Alta HR's scope in features also gives it broad appeal, from fitness nuts to people who just want to get a little more sleep.